A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Placebo Test: Covariate-Adaptive Matching Strategy

 \section{Placebo Test: Covariate-Adaptive Matching Strategy}

-To ensure that the Spread Narrowing Effect documented earlier constitutes a causal effect driven by DeFi hacks rather than a spurious correlation arising from general market volatility or random noise, this section implements a placebo test based on a ``Covariate-Adaptive Permutation.''
+To assess whether the spread-narrowing pattern documented earlier could be generated by random date assignment under similar macro conditions, this section implements a placebo test based on a ``Covariate-Adaptive Permutation.''